paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-417-operations-of-carriers.md

 ### Statutory Notes

 #### Effective Date
-Subchapter applicable only to fiscal years beginning after Sept.
+Section applicable only to fiscal years beginning after Sept.
 30, 1999, see section 3 of Pub.
 L. 106–181, set out as an Effective Date of 2000 Amendments note under [section 106 of this title](./chapter-001-organization.md#section-106).

 <a id="section-41762"></a>